 The Ellison Die-Cut Machine is situated in the basement and can be used by patrons, who must bring their own paper.

-Homebound Service for community members unable to come to the library offers delivery of items upon request.
+Homebound Delivery Service for community members unable to come to the library offers delivery of items upon request.

 Curbside Service is an option for patrons who prefer not to enter our building.
 Simply give us a call to schedule a time to pick up your items.

-The Book-drop is located in the side of the building in the alley, next to the Postal boxes.
+The Book-drop is located in the side of the building in the alley, next to the Postal box.
 Books put into the drop after closing will be checked in as the date on which they were returned.
 DVDs, Audios, and Hotspots cannot be put in the book-drop.

-Book Discussions meet monthly via a ZOOM meeting.
+Book Discussions meet monthly at AKA Designs.
 All readers are welcome.

 During the warm months, the library offers a Summer Reading Program that rewards readers of all ages for time spent reading with prizes, events and exciting crafts.